 And for anyone who has signed up with us but hasn’t heard anything: This is nothing against you!
 For sure we have read your description but at the time we didn’t think that it was a real business problem that could be solved through AI.
 But we might be wrong and if you think we are, please send us a note and we are happy to get back!

-Deep learning can be expensive
+Deep Learning can be expensive

 Despite all optimization, we are doing on the engineering side, training a neural network on cloud infrastructure can get costly – quickly.
 Very quickly.
 If we are running at full capacity for one day, this easily costs several hundred if not thousands of Dollars and therefore we want to at least get a chance on a payback.
 That payback can be twofold: Feedback and/or revenue.
 And if the chances are slim for at least one of the two, we have to pass.

 Hopefully later this year, we will offer a more affordable option in which we could release a free or less-gated version.
-Until then, you will need to have a good argument for why you need to train your cat/dog-classifier on our machine!
+Until then, you will need to have a good argument for why you need to train your cat/dog classifier on our machine!

 Customers are scarce

 Customers are individual human beings who are just summed up as "customers" by convention but those individuals are the reason why we are building this product in the first place.
-We truly believe that there are people out there who would like to do fantastic things with machine learning automation but can't for a variety of reasons.
+We truly believe that there are people out there who would like to do fantastic things with Machine Learning automation but can't for a variety of reasons.
 For some, we already know that this is true.

 We know that customers are not just "things" that you can switch on.
 They are scarce!
 And as long as we cannot ensure a joyful and satisfying experience, we don't want to let them in by the dozens each day.
-We can only handle onboarding, extensive feedback and additional requirements with the capacity we have.
+We can only handle onboarding, extensive feedback, and additional requirements with the capacity we have.
 If we did let them in by the dozens, we would be wasting their time – time that could be better spent otherwise.

 We also know that alternatives are abundant.
-Not necessarily because there are hundreds of no-code deep learning platforms out there (there aren't) but because people's time can be spent in a variety of productive ways.
+Not necessarily because there are hundreds of no-code Deep Learning platforms out there (there aren't) but because people's time can be spent in a variety of productive ways.

 If this was not clear enough yet: We treat our customers as an essential part of our business.
-What I wrote above in a hurry with regards to sufficient funding is true but we are aware that this is just to artificially bridge the time gap between our vision and reality, the reality where people want to open their wallet for what we have built because they are happy using it.
+What I wrote above in a hurry with regards to sufficient funding is true but we are aware that this is just to artificially bridge the time gap between our vision and reality, the reality where people want to open their wallets for what we have built because they are happy using it.